mklimek1/final-project/glossary.md

 ## Phrase

 Earlier Memsource; a cloud-based translation management system, which also includes a CAT tool.
-It is <!-- it's - uwaga jak wyej i wcześniej --> completely web-based, meaning it is <!-- j.w. --> used via a web browser.
+It is completely web-based, meaning it is used via a web browser.

 # R